Accommodation: 249 flats

 Our portfolio managers are responsible for the day-to-day running of our sheltered schemes, aiming to keep things running smoothly, with good team work, empathy and organisation.
 They also maintain links with outside agencies.

-Ricardo is one of our Portfolio Managers at C&C, who's patch includes the North London area across Camden Town, Hackney, Haringey and Seven Sisters.
+John is one of our Portfolio Managers at C&C, whose patch includes the North London area across Camden Town, Hackney, Haringey and Seven Sisters.
 This covers the Oldfield Estate which is a sheltered scheme and home to 250 residents.

 How we support residents